vespa-engine/documentation/en/pyvespa/feed-query-and-other-document-operations.md

 response = app.get_batch(schema="sentence", batch=batch)
 ```

-It is possible to inspect each of the Vespa responses through the `json` attribute.
-E.g. `response[0].json`.
+It is possible to inspect each of the Vespa responses through the `json` attribute, e.g. `response[0].json`.

 ```python